shiori-bookshelf/.github/profile/README.md

 # Shiori Bookshelf

 This project aims to bring the magic of SyncYomi to anyone.
 I wish to decouple myself from Google and want to give anyone the opportunity to do so as well.
+Maximizing privacy and anonimity as much as I can in the process.

 The current state of SyncYomi only allows for one user to make use of the self-hosted instance.
 I will change that.